 You’ll also get a decent sign-up bonus, although it’s not nearly as exciting as the Capital One Venture’s.
 But with no annual or foreign transaction fees, plus a 0% APR promotion on new purchases, this card is still perfect for people who don’t spend a lot.

-Best Credit Cards of 2019: For Cash Back
+Best Credit Cards For Cash Back

 Cash-back rewards are popular because they offer a lot of flexibility.
 After all, you can do anything with cash.
 That said, cash-back credit cards don’t typically provide super high sign-up bonuses — or big annual fees — as you’ll see with travel credit cards.
 As a result, you’ll want a cash-back card if you like flexible rewards and don’t want to worry about an annual fee.

 Citi Double Cash

 The Citi Double Cash card offers one of the highest rewards rates on the market.
 You’ll earn 1% cash back on every purchase you make and another 1% back when you pay them off.

 There are no bonus categories to remember, making it easy to use.
 That said, the card doesn’t offer a sign-up bonus.